KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo19 - fixes to shell demo/demo3 - gop fun/README.md

 <h3>How to run</h3>

 1. put it in the /EFI/Boot/myApps/ folder
-2. load the demo with the shell command "LAODIMG", in this case it will be helloworld.efi, i.e. ```loadimg helloworld.efi```
+2. load the demo with the shell command "LOADIMG", in this case it will be helloworld.efi, i.e. ```loadimg helloworld.efi```
 3. And then follow the command examples below

 <h3>Example commands</h3>